spitbol/x64/docs/minimal.md

 genuine block pointers).

-These restrictions do not apply if an *fcblk* is allocated outside dynamic or is not allocated at all.
+These restrictions do not apply if an FCBLK is allocated outside dynamic or is not allocated at all.

-If an *fcblk* is requested, its fields will be initialised to zero before entry to *sysio* with the exception of words 0 and 1 in which the block type and length fields are placed for *fcblk*s in dynamic memory only.
+If an FCBLK is requested, its fields will be initialised to zero before entry to SYSIO with the exception of words 0 and 1 in which the block type and length fields are placed for FCBLKs in dynamic memory only.

-For the possible use of *sysej* and
+For the possible use of SYSEJ and
-*sysxi*, if *fcblk*s are used, a chain is built so that they may all be found - see *sysxi* for details.
+SYSXI, if FCBLKs are used, a chain is built so that they may all be found - see SYSXI for details.

-If both file _arg1_ and file _arg2_ are null, calls of *sysfc* and *sysio* are omitted.
+If both file _arg1_ and file _arg2_ are null, calls of SYSFC and SYSIO are omitted.

-If file _arg1_ is null (standard input/output file), *sysfc* is called to check non-null file _arg2_ but any request for an *fcblk* will be ignored, since SPITBOL handles the standard files specially and cannot readily keep *fcblk* pointers for them.file _arg1_ is type checked by SPITBOL so further checking may be unneccessary in many implementations.  file _arg2_ is passed so that *sysfc* may analyse and check it. however to assist in this, SPITBOL also passes on the stack the components of this argument with file name, _f_ (otherwise null) extracted and stacked first.
+If file _arg1_ is null (standard input/output file), SYSFC is called to check non-null file _arg2_ but any request for an FCBLK will be ignored, since SPITBOL handles the standard files specially and cannot readily keep FCBLK pointers for them.file _arg1_ is type checked by SPITBOL so further checking may be unneccessary in many implementations.  file _arg2_ is passed so that SYSFC may analyse and check it. however to assist in this, SPITBOL also passes on the stack the components of this argument with file name, _f_ (otherwise null) extracted and stacked first.